 The beauty of Shabbat and Jewish holidays are celebrated in a myriad of ways that capture the meaning, solemnity, and/or joy of each holy day throughout the calendar year.
 Prayer, music, visual t’filah, guest speakers, student participation, Torah study, and stories all embellish each occasion.

 Our Friday evening services help usher in the joy of Shabbat with music, community, and worship.
 Membership is not required to join us – all are welcome to attend!

-Services normally begin at 7:00 PM in-person in our Sanctuary (masked and distanced).
+Services normally begin at 7:00 PM in-person in our Sanctuary (mask optional).
 You can also join us virtually by joining our YouTube livestream.
 Our Summer Shabbat Services normally begin at 6:00 PM.

 Please note that our virtual services normally go live at the scheduled time of the service, not before.
 Our link for Shabbat is also included in our weekly Temple email and Rabbi’s Shabbat Message.